 The timing of payments made under the Medicare and Medicaid programs is subject to governmental budgetary constraints, which may result in an increased period of time between submission of claims and subsequent payment under specific programs, most notably under the Medicare and Medicaid managed care programs, which in many cases pay claims significantly slower than traditional Medicare or state Medicaid programs do as a result of more complicated authorization, billing and collecting processes that are required by Medicare and Medicaid managed care programs.
-Reimbursement from the Medicare, Medicaid and Medicare/Medicaid managed programs accounted for 2.5%, 29.4% and 56.8% of our net revenues, respectively, for the year ended December 28, 2019.
+Reimbursement from the Medicare, Medicaid and Medicare/Medicaid managed programs accounted for 2.5%, 29.4% and 56.8% of our revenues, respectively, for the year ended December 28, 2019.
 In addition, we may experience delays in reimbursement as a result of the failure to receive prompt approvals related to change of ownership applications for acquired or other facilities or from delays caused by our or other third parties' information system failures.
 Furthermore, the proliferation of Medicare and Medicaid managed care programs could have a material adverse impact on the results of our operations as a result of more complicated authorization, billing and collection requirements implemented by such programs.

 A change in our estimates of collectability or a delay in collection of accounts receivable could adversely affect our results of operations and liquidity.
-Our accounts receivable are stated at estimated net realizable value and are net of estimated allowances for uncollectible accounts and adjustments.
 The estimates are based on a variety of factors, including the length of time receivables are past due, significant one-time events, contractual rights, client funding and/or political pressures, discussions with clients and historical experience.
 A delay in collecting our accounts receivable, or the non-collection of accounts receivable, including, without limitation, in connection with our transition and integration of acquired companies, and the attendant movement of underlying billing and collection operations from legacy systems to future systems, could have a material negative impact on our results of operations and liquidity and could be required to record impairment charges on our financial statements.